Pirates top Mets 4-1 after shoving match; Lindor injured - WHIZ News

-Coming off their first All-Star appearances, Bryan Reynolds homered and Adam Frazier hit a two-run single to lead the Pirates.
+Coming off their first All-Star appearances, Bryan Reynolds homered and Adam Frazier hit a two-run single to lead the Pirates in a game delayed 39 minutes by showers in the bottom of the second inning.

 Lindor winced after grounding out to second base in the fifth.
 The four-time All-Star took a few steps out of the batter’s box but then peeled off toward the Mets’ dugout on the first base side.